yogeshhk/Publications/README_VisualSummary.md

 Sketchnote is an abstraction, figuring out whats important and then mapping to appropriate symbolism, as a gist in a single page.

+It is a one-page visual format that simplifies complex ideas, difficult concepts, threads, books, newsletter, podcast, YT video, and other long form content to make it faster and easier to consume.

 Latest indulgence: Visual Summaries: Sketchnotes: One page summary, effective for audio (podcasts) and linear mediums like videos.
 At times good for random access mediums like articles or books also.

 Plausible Role: [Research Communicator](https://www.researchretold.com/research-communication-opportunities/), Explainer, [Distiller -Chirs Olah](https://distill.pub/)